dotnet/csharpstandard/standard/delegates.md

 The return type of a delegate type shall be either `void`, or output-safe ([§18.2.3.2](interfaces.md#18232-variance-safety)).

-All the formal parameter types of a delegate type shall be input-safe.
-In addition, any out or ref parameter types shall also be output-safe.
+All the formal parameter types of a delegate type shall be input-safe ([§18.2.3.2](interfaces.md#18232-variance-safety)).
+In addition, any output or reference parameter types shall also be output-safe.

-> *Note*: Even `out` parameters are required to be input-safe, due to common implementation restrictions. *end note*
+> *Note*: Output parameters are required to be input-safe due to common implementation restrictions. *end note*

+Furthermore, each class type constraint, interface type constraint and type parameter constraint on any type parameters of the delegate shall be input-safe.

 Delegate types in C# are name equivalent, not structurally equivalent.